 Salterford House School allows staff to bring in mobile phones for their own personal use.
-If they need to make an emergency call, they must do so either in the Headteacher's office, the music practice room or outside of the school grounds.
-Staff should provide the school number to family and next of kin so in an emergency the member of staff can be contacted on the school phone.
-Mobile phones may not be used to take photographs anywhere within the school grounds, instead digital cameras are available and may be used within the consent criteria guidelines.
+If they need to make an emergency call, they must do so either in the Headteacher's Office, the music practice room or outside the school grounds.
+Staff should provide the school number to family and next of kin so, in an emergency, the member of staff can be contact on the school phone.
+Mobile phones must not be used to take photographs anywhere within the school grounds.
+Instead, digital cameras are available and may be used within the consent criteria guidelines.
 No personal cameras or mobile phones will be used in the EYFS setting.
-(Please see our Mobile Phone, Camera and Photograph Policy)